Autism and Parenting: 4 Tips for Managing Stress

 Stay Focused on the Present

-Every parent worries about their child’s future, but when your child has autism, it can be especially difficult to stay focused on the present moment.
+Every parent worries about their teen’s future, but when your teen has autism, it can be especially difficult to stay focused on the present moment.
 Worry after worry about the “what-ifs” can overwhelm your mind.
 Be gentle with yourself–there is only so much you can control about the future.
 Stay focused on showing up authentically and compassionately in the present moment and trusting that whatever challenges you face, you will make the right decisions for your little one.
 You got this!

 Make Time for Yourself

-One of the hard truths of parenting a child with special needs is how challenging it can be to find time for yourself.
-It’s important to remember that finding relaxation and enjoyment in life is not off-limits to you because of your child’s autism.
+One of the hard truths of parenting a teen with special needs is how challenging it can be to find time for yourself.
+It’s important to remember that finding relaxation and enjoyment in life is not off-limits to you because of your teen’s autism.
 Focus on small ways you can carve out space for yourself that feel restful and restorative.
 Maybe that’s a journaling practice, an early morning walk, or watching a favorite movie before bed.
-Making time for yourself to seek out joy can not only help you, but it can also help your child learn the importance of seeking out joy for themselves.
+Making time for yourself to seek out joy can not only help you, but it can also help your teen learn the importance of seeking out joy for themselves.

 Spend Quality Time With Your Family

-Juggling the family schedule can be a stressful part of parenting a child with autism.
+Juggling the family schedule can be a stressful part of parenting a teen with autism.
 There are appointments to make and get to, errands to run, and routines to manage.
 In the hustle and bustle, it can be easy to fall into a pattern of seeing your family, but not enjoying as much quality time with one another as you would like.
-While maintaining routines is especially important for parents of kids on the spectrum, that doesn’t mean you can’t add quality time to the schedule.
+While maintaining routines is especially important for parents of teens on the spectrum, that doesn’t mean you can’t add quality time to the schedule.
 Set aside time for activities that can be worked into your existing routine, like a weekly movie night or playing games in the backyard.

 For more helpful autism tools and guides, visit our resources page.
 To learn about how you can secure free tuition, get in touch with an enrollment specialist today.